 Advisor: Mr. Eldridge and Ms. Barone

 The Key Club, a Kiwanis International student-led service organization, has over 100 student members at SHS.
 Its mission is to teach leadership through serving those in need.
 Members volunteer to contribute time and energy toward efforts that build the community – both locally and globally.
 Membership requirements are as follows:

 Complete 50 hours of community service throughout the year

 Attend at least 50% of Key Club meetings on Tuesdays at 2:15pm

 Last year, the Key Club did 70 separate service activities throughout the school year!
 Some of them include: raking leaves for senior citizens in the fall, the Polar Dip fundraiser, Adopt-A-Family Holiday Program, supporting Project Grace, Strive Dance Marathon, MS Swim Team Volunteering, Scarborough Marsh and Beach Clean up, and creating gardens in the HS courtyard!

 Advisor: Mr. Hayward

 The Math Team is looking for students that have solid math skills, but above all must like solving problems, riddles, and puzzles.
 The Math Team competes in 5 regular season meets from October through March and also in the state meet held in mid-April.
 The team meets for practice sessions prior to every meet.
-New members aer always welcome!
-Optional practices are held on Tuesdays in Mr. Hayward's classroom A106.
+New members are always welcome!
+Optional practices are held on Tuesdays in the Study Center.